krishansubudhi/krishansubudhi.github.io/_posts/2022-04-13-java-simple-app-with-dep.md

 title: Building a simple java app with external dependencies
 description: This blog describes, how we can build a simple java application using couple of external dependencies.
 This can help in decopuling certain components from a big corporate application and test it.
 ---
+This blog describes, how we can build a simple java application using couple of external dependencies.
+This can help in decopuling certain components from a big corporate application and test it.

 We will use maven to create the project and the dependency.
 ## Create project: